oracle/graal/substratevm/JCA-SECURITY-SERVICES.md

 To use this provider's services the `java.library.path` system property needs to be set accordingly to point to a location that contains `libsunec.so`.
 Note that if `java.library.path` is not set it defaults to the current working directory.

+Ensure the version of the `libsunec.so` static object library is from GraalVM's JDK for the native-image to work (it is found in the `${GRAALVM_HOME}/jre/lib/amd64` for Linux, does not work for MacOS yet).

 ### Alternative to `--enable-all-security-services`

 Registering *all* security services doesn't come for free.